A quiet game for the Czech until he sprung into action with some routine saves towards the end. Always looked in control.

 - 21 S. Kalou

-Nearly but not quite for the Spaniard in a lively cameo as he came the closest yet to breaking his Chelsea duck.
+Everything but the goal for the Spaniard in a lively cameo as he came the closest yet to breaking his Chelsea duck.
 Failed to make the most of a string of half-chances before his powerful toe-poked shot was saved brilliantly by Al Habsi late on.

 - 12 M. Pollitt